jboner/akka-crdt/README.md

 The CRDTs are immutable and can be queried, updated and managed either directly using the Akka Extension from within actors running on each node or from the "outside" through a REST API serving JSON over HTTP (see below for details).
 The serialisation protocol/format is pure JSON to make it possible to integrate with other CRDT client libraries.
 The JSON library used is [play-json](http://www.playframework.com/documentation/2.1.1/ScalaJson).

+//PN: I'm not convinced that exposing JSON library impl in api is a good idea

 There are two different implementations:

 * **CvRDTs** - Convergent Replicated Data Types (completed as PoC)